 HubSpot CRM is a giant in the field of customer relationship management (CRM) platform.
-It is free to use but has a range of premium options starting at $50 per user per month is aimed mainly at small and midsize businesses (SMB).
+It is free to use but has a range of premium options starting at $50 per user per month and is aimed mainly at small and midsize businesses (SMBs).
 It is worth considering as a solution that can expand with a businesses’ needs.

 The Marketing Hub, Sales Hub, and Service Hub products are available for free in HubSpot.
 Lead generation tools, live chat, web forms, marketing tools, CMS tools, and helpdesk tools are just a few features.
 Email marketing tools are also available for $50 per month.

-HubSpot is our #1 CRM selection for two reasons: it provides a free version that outperforms most paid CRM software on the market, and you can use it across your sales, marketing, and customer care teams.
+HubSpot is our top CRM selection for two reasons: it provides a free version that outperforms most paid CRM software on the market, and you can use it across your sales, marketing, and customer care teams.

 This HubSpot CRM review is based on our extensive study and experience with the product, including its features, pricing, pros, and cons, to help you decide if it’s the right CRM for you.

 What is HubSpot

 HubSpot is a cloud-based customer relationship management (CRM) platform that assists businesses of all kinds in tracking and nurturing leads and analyzing business KPIs.
 It’s excellent for B2B and B2C businesses in various industries, including retail, real estate, financial services, software sales, construction, accounting, and more.

 Long-term HubSpot users applaud the software’s ability to categorize clients based on their expectations and commit time to potential buyers.
 When combined with HubSpot’s sales and marketing technologies, it’s a capability that translates to more revenue.

 With HubSpot CRM software, outbound and inbound lead monitoring, automated sales pipeline management, lead and contact management, email marketing, and tracking are all made more manageable.